WebDevStudios/buddymedia/readme.txt

 This plugin is a bit different that other media plugins for BuddyPress.
 Each album created is a custom post type.
 You can view and manage the albums in the admin just as you would a post or a page.
 The albums are listed under the menu item \"User Media\".
 Each image in the album is a post attachment.

+== Changelog ==
+* fix albums not showing when albums created in admin
+* added UI to add images to album from admin

 == Screenshots ==
 1. Activity Attachment
 2. User Album grid